 |Written in:||English (United Kingdom)|

-Webmin is a popular, free and open-source web-based server management software.
-This article will demonstrate how to install Webmin on Debian or its derivatives such as Ubuntu and Linux Mint.
+Mono is a cross-platform, free and open-source computing platform compatible with the .NET Framework.
+MonoDevelop is a cross-platform, free and open-source integrated development environment primarily designed for software development for Mono although it is not limited to it.
+This article will demonstrate how to install Mono, MonoDevelop and its add-ins on Debian or its derivatives such as Ubuntu and Linux Mint.

-Webmin can be installed from the repository using APT:
+MonoDevelop, along with any of its add-ins, can be installed from the official Debian repository using APT: